MicrosoftDocs/visualstudio-docs.cs-cz/docs/ide/reference/replace-command.md

 ## <a name="arguments"></a>Arguments
 `findwhat`

-Povinný parametr.
+Požadováno.
 Text, který se má shodovat.

 `replacewith`

-Povinný parametr.
+Požadováno.
 Text, který má být nahrazen odpovídajícím textem

 ## <a name="switches"></a>Přepínače
 /All nebo/a